 Imagine approaching the island of Filicudi by boat for the first time.
 I wonder if Odysseus ever made it out this far.

-La Canna is the tall volcanic rock next to the island that rises about 74 metres (243 ft) above sea level.
-What a spectacular sight.
+La Canna is the tall volcanic rock next to the island that rises about 74 m (243 ft) above sea level — a magnificent sight.

-Here are a couple of awesome views on Alicudi facing towards the island of Filicudi.
+Here are a couple of awesome views on Alicudi facing the island of Filicudi.

 The ultimate way to experience the Aeolian islands would have to be to sail around them like Odysseus (Ulysses) did.
-Whether Aeolus will offer you favourable winds is another story.
+Whether Aeolus will offer you favorable winds is another story.

 How to get to the Aeolian Islands?